chmajster/Algen-Privileged-Access-Management/docs/MULTI_PROTOCOL_ARCHITECTURE.md

 RFB handshake only inside the already authenticated, session-bound PAM WebSocket.
 The target TCP port and password are never disclosed.
 TLS/VeNCrypt is deliberately fail-closed until implemented; VNC is disabled by default and non-TLS VNC must be limited to an isolated target network.
-The current web distribution does not bundle noVNC, so deployments enabling VNC must bundle a compatible client in the PAM UI.
+The current web distribution loads a pinned noVNC ES module; air-gapped and high-assurance deployments should vendor that module with the PAM static assets and enforce a matching Content Security Policy.

 ## Lifecycle and storage